voteliquid/blog/_posts/2017-12-08-give-your-rep-an-f-introducing-united-legislator-grades.md

 pinned: true
 ---

 > Our trouble is that we do not demand enough of the people who represent us.
-We are responsible for their activities... we must spur them to more imagination and enterprise in making a push into the unknown; we must make clear that we intend to have responsible and courageous leadership.,
+We are responsible for their activities... we must spur them to more imagination and enterprise in making a push into the unknown; we must make clear that we intend to have responsible and courageous leadership.
 >
 > — First Lady Eleanor Roosevelt, 1963